nathanemyers-dev/ai-computational-memory/README1.md

 Align regulators, governance teams, practitioners, and engineers on the category and effect the streamlined process that allows memory to persist safely across interactions.

 **White Paper**
 The white paper provides the full technical and governance specification for computational memory.
 It defines the rules, operating model, implementation path, regulatory alignment, and use cases required for safe deployment.
+The white-paper directory contains the full technical and governance specification for computational memory.
+Release notes v1.0 through v1.3 are stored inside the white-paper corpus and govern versioning.

 white-paper/solution.md
 white-paper/index.md
+white-paper/category-introduction.md
+white-paper/category-definition.md
 white-paper/enterprise-deployment-pattern.md
 white-paper/reference-architecture.md
 white-paper/deployment-sequence.md